 “Coaching absolutely blew my mind.
 It was the first time that I felt really listened to.
 Someone expertly challenged my way of thinking and supported me in coming up with bespoke solutions to my problems.
 I began to really understand why many of the senior officials used coaching to support them in their careers.”

 After her 12-month secondment the CEO funded her attendance at the Centre for Coaching where she started her journey as an internal executive coach specialising in performance coaching.
-She’s since qualified as an NLP practitioner, completed an Oxford Brookes University postgraduate certificate in Coaching and Mentoring and more recently been accredited as an EMCC Coach/ Mentor Supervisor, Senior Practitioner Coach.
+She’s since qualified as Team Coach with OCM, completed an Oxford Brookes University postgraduate certificate in Coaching and Mentoring and more recently been accredited as an EMCC Coach/ Mentor Supervisor, Senior Practitioner Coach.
 In July, she qualified as a team coach with the OCM, along with two other BTP employees.

 Wilson values coaching and mentoring’s capacity to help people understand their drivers and the importance of making time for reflection and for self.